lbryio/lbry-sdk/README.md

 ## What is LBRY?

-LBRY is a protocol providing fully decentralized network for the discovery, distribution, and payment of data.
+LBRY is a protocol that provides a fully decentralized network for the discovery, distribution, and payment of data.

 It utilizes the [LBRY blockchain](https://github.com/lbryio/lbrycrd) as a global namespace and database of digital content.
 Blockchain entries contain searchable content metadata, identities, and rights and access rules.